Historic buildings have their own individuality and soul, and when refurbishing such properties, they should be redesigned sympathetically.

 Here is a special kind of planning permission required, which we can help to apply for.
 Only then, any alterations to historically relevant properties can be carried out – inside or outside.

 In Europe, similar rules exist, but they vary from country to country, from area to area.
 It is important to consult a professional before deciding to refurbish or even purchase a historical property.

-A listed building may not be demolished, extended, or altered without a special permission.
-A council typically consults a relevant central government agency, particularly for significant alterations to the more notable listed buildings.
-In England and Wales, a national amenity society must be notified of any work to a listed building which involves any element of demolition.
+A listed building may not be demolished, extended, or altered without special permission.
+The council typically consults a relevant central government agency, particularly for significant alterations to the more notable listed buildings.
+In England and Wales, a national amenity society must be notified of any work to a listed building that involves any element of demolition.